john-salman/LEGv8/README.md

 the backend of a public website, but for now we're building this as a command line utility.

-If you have questions, encountered errors, or want to contribute (you will have to wait until we submit this for a class), let us know at: jhnsalman@gmail.com.
+If you have questions, encountered errors, or want to contribute (you will have to wait until we submit this for a class), let us know at: jhnsalman@gmail.com

+FAIR WARNING: It's still in an early stage, so expect lots of debug prints + formatting wierdness.

 To Run: python main.py